honzee/RNAseqCNV/README.md

 - chr: chromosome the SNV is located on
 - start: locus of the SNV
 - depth: read depth for this locus
-- maf: minor allele frequency, can be calculated as depth for alternative (minor) allele divided by overall read depth of the locus.<br/>
+- maf: mutant allele frequency, can be calculated as depth for alternative (mutant) allele divided by overall read depth of the locus.<br/>
 The header names have to respect the format below:

 | chr | start | depth | maf    |